jx3ng/mothers-day-deskapp/README.md

    npm install electron-builder --save-dev
    ```

-## How to Use:
+## How the app works:
-The app presents a (mandatory) flower for Mother's Day and, upon clicking it, brings the user to a second page.
+- The app opens with a mandatory flower for Mother's Day.
+- When clicked, it brings the user to a second page where they must make a "choice."
-The purpose of the app is to confirm that I am my mother's favourite daughter when she makes her "choice" on the second page.
+- The objective?
+Confirm that I am her favorite child

 ## References:
 - All animations were created by me on Procreate.